gabemontero/obu/README.md

-# ist2i
+# obu

+Stands for OpenShift Build Utilities

+This command has a set of verbs that facilitate building images in a OpenShift cluster via the Tekton framework.

+The current set of verbs:
-Standalone command (and associated image) that takes OpenShift Image Stream Tag references and produces the preferred image pull reference based on the associated Image Stream specification.
+* `translate-ist` takes an OpenShift Image Stream Tag reference and produces the preferred image pull reference based on the associated Image Stream specification.